fygar256/Maneaters/README.md

 Mission : survive from Maneaters.

-＃ --- Rock , which robot dies if robots touch.
+＃ --- Rock , which maneaters and player die if touch.

 Ｏ --- Maneaters , which chases you step by step.